surlykke/Go-Generics-with-constraints/README.md

 according to Taylors proposal.

 Type- and function definitions at package level may be _generic_.
 That means they may depend on type parameters.

-Here's an example, from
+This is an example, from
 [Type Parameters](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md),
 of a generic type `List` of `T` where `T` is a type parameter: